Daddoon/BlazorMobile/README.md

 Please read this Microsoft documentation, [Create a certificate for package signing](https://docs.microsoft.com/en-us/windows/msix/package/create-certificate-package-signing), and don't forget to set your newly created certificate as your UWP certificate afterwards, from your **Package.appxmanifest** property window.

-### System.ArgumentOutOfRangeException when calling Blazor to native

-This bug is a [regression from .NET Core 3.0-preview8](https://github.com/dotnet/corefx/issues/40409#issuecomment-522514553) that is already fixed for preview9.

-We have to wait for preview9 shipping, or working on an older version of Blazor & BlazorMobile running on preview7, or compiling by yourself current Microsoft nightly builds.

-In my opinion, the best option is to wait.

 ### Cyclic restore issue at project template creation

 This may happen if you called your project **BlazorMobile** at template creation, as it seem to confuse the NuGet restore command with the Nuget packages with the same suffix name, like **BlazorMobile** and **BlazorMobile.Common**.